canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 > TODO: THIS NEEDS TO BE UPDATED FOR 5.0
 > JSBin issue: https://github.com/jsbin/jsbin/issues/3262

-The following JSBin is a hello-world ready for you to clone and create your own demos:
+The following JS Bin is a hello-world ready for you to clone and create your own demos:

 Other JBins: